griffio/griffio.github.io/_posts/2024-11-10-The-False-Promise-of-Post-Pandemic-Era-Remote-Work.md

 - Companies compete to show who can be "most present"
 - Workers are pressured to demonstrate commitment through attendance rather than output
 - Real innovation in work practices is sacrificed for performative collaboration
-- Other people tolorate worse and longer commutes
+- Other people tolerate worse and longer commutes

 ## The Failure Default